UsabilityEngineering/Tracking/phase2/README.md

 <img src="assets/Save.png" width="30%" height="30%" title="Save Project"><img src="assets/Export.png" width="30%" height="30%" title="Export Project">

 Warren: We were surprised that our survey, which as noted was filled out with 'mock' data by our fellow students, showed the popularity of Instagram outshining that of Facebook.
 We made sure to provide labeled export buttons for convenient posting to those two and several other notable social networks.
+Henry: Both exporting and saving are reached via the local menu, the descision to 'sub-menu' these into a local menu felt natural as opposed to having seperate share/save icons cluttering the main view of the app.

 ### RealSpace